ichealthhack/fizzyo-challenge/README.md

 ##Typical Physio Sequence
-9 - 10 cycles of the following routine
+-9 - 10 cycles of the following routine
-Long slow breadth in until lungs are full (typically 2 sec depending on size of child) Hold the breadth
+-Long slow breadth in until lungs are full (typically 2 sec depending on size of child) -Hold the breadth
-Exhale out active but not forced (typically 3 secs in length maintained velocity) Then a huff/cough (the device is typically removed) This is forceful and the most important as its part of airway clearance (can this be used with your game)
+-Exhale out active but not forced (typically 3 secs in length maintained velocity) -Then a huff/cough (the device is typically removed) This is forceful and the most important as its part of airway clearance (can this be used with your game)

 ##Game Types - think about the exercise

-Games children have suggested
+###Games children have suggested
-Bowling/firing a object (Breadth to charge)
+-Bowling/firing a object (Breadth to charge)
-Geometry Dash/Flappy Bird (Jumping or movement)
-Angry Bird (Breadth to charge/fire)
+-Geometry Dash/Flappy Bird (Jumping or movement) -Angry Bird (Breadth to charge/fire)

 ## Game requirements